-Thus, the three-point solutions identified two horizons of open aperture fractures that descend across and below the site and dipping gently eastward within the marble rock mass.
-Clearly, they are important players in the subsurface plumbing system that underlies the site.
+Thus, the three-point solutions have identified two horizons of open aperture fractures that descend across and below the site and dip gently eastward within the marble rock mass.
+They are hitherto unknown but important players in the subsurface hydrologic plumbing system that underlies the site as explained below.